 If an equity-settled award is cancelled, it is treated as if it had vested on the date of cancellation, and any expense not yet recognised for the award is recognised immediately.
 However, if a new award is substituted for the cancelled award and designated as a replacement award on the date that it is granted, the cancelled and new award are treated as if they were a modification of the original award, as described in the previous paragraph.

-The dilutive effect, if any, of outstanding options is reflected as additional share dilution in the computation of diluted earnings per share.
+The dilutive effect, if any, of outstanding options is reflected as additional share dilution c) add guidance to help entities assess whether in the computation of diluted earnings per share.